Rotor Track and Balance

 Extreme low frequency, and most medium frequency vibrations are caused by the rotor or dynamic controls.
-Various malfunctions in stationary compartments can affect the absorption of damping of the existing vibrations and increase the overall level felt by the pilot.
+Various malfunctions in stationary compartments can affect the absorption, damping or masking of the existing vibrations and increase the overall level felt by the pilot.
 A number of vibrations are present which are considered a normal characteristic of the machine.
 The N per revolution (N/rev) vibration is the most prominent of these, with N+1/rev or N-1/rev the next most prominent.
 There is always a small amount of high frequency present.
-Flight experience is necessary to learn the normal vibration levels.
-Even experienced pilots sometimes make the mistake of concentrating on feeling one specific vibration and conclude that the vibration level is higher than normal when actually it is not, it seems so because the pilot is concentrating on it.
+Flight experience is necessary to learn the normal vibration levels for any model of helicopter.
+Each model has its own signatures and vibration levels.
+Even experienced pilots sometimes make the mistake of concentrating on feeling one specific vibration and conclude that the vibration level is higher than normal when actually it is not.
+It simply seems so because the pilot is concentrating on it.

 Med.
 Frequency- Generally 4/rev or 6/rev, commonly is a N/rev vibe in multibladed systems

 High frequency- tail rotor or faster, Hydraulic pumps, cooling fans, etc